 “There will be no haggling with the House over Senate procedure,” said McConnell, R-Ky.
 “We will not cede our authority to try this impeachment.
-The House Democrats’ turn is over.”take our poll - story continues below
+The House Democrats’ turn is over.”

 But even as McConnell spoke from the Senate floor, Pelosi, D-Calif., was giving no indication of her plans.
 In a closed-door meeting with the House Democratic caucus, she spoke instead about the crisis in the Middle East, with Iran’s retaliatory ballistic missile attacks on U.S. bases in Iraq, according to several Democrats in the room.

 Pelosi wants McConnell to “immediately” make public the details of his trial proposal, according to a letter to colleagues.
 She wants to see how much time will be devoted to the trial, and other details before she announces her choice of House managers to try the case in the Senate, according to Democrats familiar with the situation and granted anonymity to discuss it.